-Co-Payment Assistance: We offer co-payment assistance to commercially insured patients meeting certain eligibility requirements.
-The calculation of the accrual for co-pay assistance is based on an estimate of claims and the cost per claim that we expect to receive associated with product that has been recognized as revenue.
+Co-Payment assistance - The Company offers co-payment assistance to commercially insured patients meeting certain eligibility requirements.
+The calculation of the accrual for co-pay assistance is based on an estimate of claims and the cost per claim that the Company expects to receive associated with product that has been recognized as revenue.

 Product returns - The Company generally offers a limited right of return based on its returned goods policy, which includes damaged product and remaining shelf life.
 The Company estimates the amount of its product sales that may be returned and records this estimate as a reduction of revenue in the period the related product revenue is recognized, as well as reductions to trade receivables, net on the condensed consolidated balance sheets.
-The Company has not received any returns to date and believes that returns of its products will be minimal.